 Firstly, our criteria is that we always choose ingredients that do no harm.
-They are sustainable and responsibly farmed so the Earth isn’t compromised.
+They are sustainably and responsibly farmed so the Earth isn’t compromised.

 We looked deeper, to the community that our Organic ingredients and plantation are sourced.
 We carefully consider all aspects of ingredient sourcing.
 There’s nothing more empowering than supporting a local community.